ignite00/ignite00.github.io/README.md

-"The madman, he did it" - Dylan 2023
+QUOTE OF THE "WHATEVER": "The madman, he did it" - Dylan 2023